Logo-stateuniv

 In an increasingly educated and specialized society, some question the value of a liberal arts education; citing the pressure to specialize in one single track, thereby imaginably increasing their marketability in the professional world.
 At Davidson, the community remains fiercely loyal to the ideals of a liberal arts education, which allows students to not only build skills in a highly focused area but also attain a broader foundation that makes them both versatile and desirable in today’s society.

-To ask what the “typical” Davidson graduate pursues in his or her post-Davidson life is to open a floodgate; graduates pursue innumerable paths but share the common motivation not only to reach for the highest realms of the professional world but also to give back to the community.
+To ask what their “typical” graduate pursues in his or her post-Davidson life is to open a floodgate; graduates pursue innumerable paths but share the common motivation not only to reach for the highest realms of the professional world but also to give back to the community.
 Although popular professional paths center on traditional fields such as medicine, law, and business, a strong number of students also pursue the ministry, academia, and nonprofit fields.
 Graduates are often known as the “go-to” people in their communities, emerging as leaders and facilitators—they are the people who others look to in order to get things done.
-With strong writing and communication skills, extensive leadership experience, and a vested interest in their communities, Davidson alums find themselves recruited by the top organizations in a spectrum of industries.
-A rich history of graduate fellowships also paves the way for students (twenty three Rhodes Scholars!) to make possible the continuation of their studies at the graduate level.
+With strong writing and communication skills, extensive leadership experience, and a vested interest in their communities, alums find themselves recruited by the top organizations in a spectrum of industries.
+A rich history of graduate fellowships also paves the way for students to make possible the continuation of their studies at the graduate level.

-Fortunately for current students and the institution, Davidson alums are passionate about their alma mater and are notorious for their willingness to help fellow Davidson graduates explore different career and life paths.
+Fortunately for current students and the institution, their alums are passionate about their alma mater and are notorious for their willingness to help fellow graduates explore different career and life paths.
 A Davidson connection is one of the strongest a graduate can have and a strong ally in an anonymous world.

 Faculty

-Although some students will tell you that the most passionate intellectual discussion often takes place at 3:00 A.M. in the residence halls, an outstanding faculty is truly the core of what makes Davidson a premier institution of higher education.
+Although some students will tell you that the most passionate intellectual discussion often takes place at 3:00 A.M. in the residence halls, an outstanding faculty is truly the core of what makes them a premier institution of higher education.
 Noteworthy achievements and credentials aside, the most exceptional characteristic of each faculty member is an absolute passion for and dedication to undergraduate learning.
-Full professors in each classroom (nearly 100 percent of whom hold Ph.D.s in their area of study) facilitate learning in a dynamic discussion-based environment.
+Full professors in each classroom (nearly 100 percent of whom hold a Ph.D. in their area of study) facilitate learning in a dynamic discussion-based environment.
 The absence of teaching assistants and graduate students creates an atmosphere of engaging intellectual challenge that encourages students to pursue their interests to the highest degree.

-This website and associated pages are not associated with, endorsed by, or sponsored by Davidson College.
+This website and its associated pages are not affiliated with, endorsed by, or sponsored by this school.

 StateUniversity.com has no official or unofficial affiliation with Davidson College.